 Hard cheeses (not to be mistaken with those that have mold as part of the process) can be consumed if you cut off at least 1-inch around and below the mold.
 Make sure to keep the knife away from the mold to avoid spreading it.
 Still, Gravani adds, “If the hard cheese is heavily encrusted with mold, I would probably discard it.”

-Some cheeses are made with mold including Roquefort, blue, Gorgonzola, Stilton, Brie, and Camembert.
+Some cheeses are made with mold, such as Roquefort, blue, Gorgonzola, Stilton, Brie and Camembert.
 If they contain molds that are not a part of the manufacturing process, these cheeses can be dangerous.

 Texture is a good rule of thumb with these types of cheese as well.
 Discard soft cheeses if they contain molds that are not a part of the manufacturing process, and cut surface mold on hard cheeses such as Gorgonzola and Stilton.